Marvel’s Agents Of SHIELD Ending With Next Season

 When the season five finale of the flagship series debuted with the title “The End,” most fans came to grips with Marvel’s Agents of SHIELD ending.
-Yet, ABC delighted those same fans with the announcement of a 13-episode season six, followed by a season seven renewal before the next episode aired.
+Yet, ABC delighted those same fans with the announcement of a 13-episode Agents of SHIELD season 6, followed by a season seven renewal before the next episode aired.
 However, the pop-culture powerhouse announced Marvel’s Agents of SHIELD ending will come in season seven but on their own terms.
 In an interview, head of Marvel TV Jeph Loeb revealed the storytellers thought the same thing as the fans.

 He said, via Deadline:

 “Jed Whedon and Maurissa Tancharoen and Jeff Bell, who have been there from the very beginning, went away and came back and said, we have a cool idea.
 That cool idea became Season 6.
 The show started to come in, then about halfway through that season we get another call from ABC’s Channing Dungey, who is a big fan of the show, super supportive, and she says, how about a Season 7?”

 This news comes in advance of the show’s Comic-Con panel Thursday, their first appearance in the storied Hall H. At SDCC’s sister event, Wondercon, the storytellers suggested that the show might live on past the seventh season.
 However, he told Deadline that Whedon, Tancharoen, and Bell said they wanted to end the series on their terms.
 While fans might want the show to continue indefinitely, the storytellers want to avoid leaving the story unfinished.
 Marvel’s Agents of SHIELD ending marks yet another close to a chapter of the early MCU.

 Marvel’s Agents Of SHIELD Ending Might Not Be The End?